p2pu/course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 ## How do I sign up and take this course?

 Normally this is where we tell you to fill in a form and wait for us, but we're not going to do that.
-You can 'sign up' to this course by **taking your course out of the box** [here]({{site.baseurl}}/modules/start/the-box/) and start learning.
+You can 'sign up' to this course by [**taking your course out of the box** here]({{site.baseurl}}/modules/start/the-box/) and start learning.

-{% comment %}
-## You promised me my own course!
-Where is it?

-It's all in the box, promise!
-But you need to unpack it first :) Go on, take it out of [the box]({{site.baseurl}}/modules/start/the-box/)!
-{% endcomment %}

 ![Image of maze with starting point indicated]({{site.baseurl}}/img/start.jpg)

 Image [CC-BY-SA](https://creativecommons.org/licenses/by-sa/2.0/) by [mikecogh](https://www.flickr.com/photos/mikecogh/11300349426) on Flickr.